-To begin to answer that question Platt and Glimcher (1999) developed a neurophysiological experiment based loosely on foraging approaches like the ones Krebs and Gallistel employed, but in this case designed to examine the neural substrate for visual-saccadic decision making in rhesus monkeys.
+To begin to answer that question, Platt and Glimcher (1999) developed a neurophysiological experiment based loosely on foraging approaches like the ones Krebs and Gallistel employed but in this case designed to examine the neural substrate for visual-saccadic decision making in rhesus monkeys (Figure 4).
 In that experiment, thirsty monkeys were trained to stare straight ahead at a central visual stimulus.
-After a delay, two eccentric targets were illuminated and the monkeys had to choose whether to look at the left target, the right target, or to abort the trial.
-The critical manipulation was that on sequential blocks of 100 trials the amount of juice that the monkeys would earn for each of the leftwards and rightwards movements was systematically manipulated and the animals' decisions about which movement to make were recorded.
-Finally, while the monkeys made decisions under these varying conditions, the activity of single neurons in parietal cortex was studied to test the hypothesis that the relative profitabilities of the leftward and rightwad responses were being represented within the neural architecture itself.
-The posterior parietal cortex was selected for examination, at least in part, because it was a major source of input to the FEF.
+After a delay, two eccentric targets were illuminated, and the monkeys had to choose whether to look at the left target, the right target, or to abort the trial.
+The critical manipulation was that on sequential blocks of 100 trials the amount of juice that the monkeys would earn for each of the leftward and rightward movements was systematically manipulated, and the animals' decisions about which movement to make were recorded.
+Finally, while the monkeys made decisions under these varying conditions, the activity of single neurons in parietal cortex was studied to test the hypothesis that the relative profitabilities of the leftward and rightward responses were being represented within the neural architecture itself.
+The posterior parietal cortex was selected for examination, at least in part, because it was a major source of input to the frontal eye fields (FEF).

-At a theoretical level the problem that the monkeys faced at the beginning of each block of 100 trials was first to determine the relative profitability of both responses.
-Once that has been accomplished, animals might be expected to adopt an efficient foraging strategy, presumably producing only the more profitable response.
-Instead, we found that the monkeys typically matched their rates of responding during each block to the relative profitability of the two responses, as the rats had in Gallistel's experiments.
-In 1972 the behavioral ecologist Stephen Fretwell developed a model for foraging under these circumstances which might provide some insight into the ultimate cause of this apparently sub-optimal behavior.
+At a theoretical level, the problem that the monkeys faced at the beginning of each block of 100 trials was first to determine the relative profitability of both responses.
+Once that had been accomplished, animals might be expected to adopt an efficient foraging strategy.
+They should, therefore, have produced each response several times at the beginning of a new block and then settled on a strategy of producing only the more profitable response.
+Instead, Platt and Glimcher found that the monkeys typically matched their rates of responding during each block to the relative profitability of the two responses, as the rats had in Gallistel's experiments.
+In 1972, the behavioral ecologist Stephen Fretwell developed a model for foraging under these circumstances that might provide some insight into the ultimate cause of this apparently suboptimal behavior.
 Fretwell noted that whenever animals forage in groups and have to compete with each other for access to rewards of different values, probability matching of this type is always an optimal strategy.
 This raised the possibility that monkeys may probability match under many circumstances because the neural computations that they perform reflect an evolutionary assumption that they are competing with other monkeys.